brucejiverson/genetic_algorithm_trading/README.md

 INFO pat.performance_analysis: Alpha relative to ticker SPY 1.63%
 ```
 ## Conclusion
-While the results here are on the surface positive, I expect from experience that this model likely would not make money.
+While the results here are on the surface positive, I expect this model would lose money.
 The data set here is too small for this to be valid.
 If you look at the testing, you can see that only 5 trades were executed, far too few for this to be a good estimation of the models performance.
 This is a demonstration only.

-I forgot to save the image of the neural net associated with this.